Skip to main content

 2024 Kia K5 | Kia

-The business of car manufacturing isn’t easy, which means brands can get things wrong from time to time.
+The business of car manufacturing isn’t easy.
+So it’s no surprise that brands can get things wrong from time to time.
 BMW’s hideous kidney grilles still haven’t won the favor of longtime fans.
 And the Hyundai Sonata is getting a big redesign after its catfish concept brought a precipitous sales drop.
 But the Kia K5 takes marketing failure a step further.

 The Optima ended production in 2020, making 2019 its final full year on the market.
-That year, Kia moved 96,050 Optima models.
-And while the Optima continued a sales decline from its peak of 159,000 models in 2014, that shift coincided with a market shift toward crossovers and SUVs.
-For all intents and purposes, the Optima was a sales success when it ended production.
+That year, Kia sold 96,050 Optima models.
+And while the Optima continued a sales decline from its peak of 159,000 models in 2014, that drop coincided with a market shift toward crossovers and SUVs.
+For all intents and purposes, the Optima remained a sales success when the K5 replaced it.

 Fast forward to 2021, the first full year of Kia K5 sales, and the dropoff is significant.
 In its first full year on sale, the K5 only sold 77,195 models, says GoodCarBadCar.
-Things got worse from there, with just 66,310 models leaving dealer lots in 2022.
-And so far in 2023, K5 sales are declining yet again, down 10% over last year through August.
+Things got worse from there, with just 66,310 models selling in 2022.
+And so far in 2023, K5 sales are declining yet again, down 10% over 2022.

 Automotive marketing is about recognition